mit212/lab6_2025/README.md

 |:---------------------------------------------------|
 | Show your Serial Monitor with joystick data printing to a TA or LA. |

+Now, follow section 3.2 to change the MAC address to that of the mobile robot microcontroller.
+You may have to work in parallel with the other half of your group.

 ## 4 Mobile Robot

 Estimated time of completion: 30 min